Meroniums in Spin-Orbit Coupled Bose Gases: THE CLASSIFICATION OF THE TOPOLOGICAL STATES

-For different parameters $k_0$, $g$, $g^\prime$, the functions of $f(r)$ and $g(r)$ can be numerically solved by minimizing the energy functional $E(\phi_0)$.
-In Fig. \ref{fig:fg} (a1),(a2) and (a3) we set $k_0 a_\perp=0.5$ and plot the function $f(r)$ and $g(r)$ for different interactions.
+Please refer to the appendix A for the detailed derivation of the energy functional and above Euler-Lagrange equations.
+For different parameters $k_0$, $g$, $g^\prime$, the functions of $f(r)$ and $g(r)$ can be numerically solved.
+In Fig. \ref{fig:fg} (a1),(a2) and (a3) we plot the function $f(r)$ and $g(r)$ for different interactions.
 With the solution of $f(r)$ and $g(r)$ the energy $E(\phi_0)$ can be calculated and we plot $E(\phi_0)$ as a function of $k$ in Fig. \ref{fig:fg} (b1),(b2) and (b3).
-One observes that the energy minimum can be located at either $k=0$ or $k\simeq k_0$ for different interaction strengths.
+One observes that the energy minimum can be located at either $k=0$ or $k\neq k_0$ for different interaction strengths.
 We use $k_c$ to denote the location of the energy minimum.
 In all the graphs of Fig. \ref{fig:fg} the intraspecies interaction $g$ is fixed while the interspecies interaction $g^\prime$ are different.
-In Fig. \ref{fig:fg} (b1) the interaction strength is $Ng^\prime/\omega=6.5$.
-We find that the energy minimum is located at $k_c\neq 0$.
-As the interspecies interaction increases to $Ng^\prime/\omega=7.1$ the energy minimum is lift up as shown in Fig.\ref{fig:fg} (b2).
-If we increase the interspecies interaction to $Ng^\prime/\omega=8.5$ we see that energy minimum at $k\neq0$ is further lift up and the point $k=0$ becomes the true energy minimum as show in Fig.\ref{fig:fg} (b3).
+In Fig. \ref{fig:fg} (b1) the interaction strength is $Ng^\prime/\omega a_\bot^2=2.6$.
+We find that the energy minimum is located at $k_c\approx k_0$.
+As the interspecies interaction increases to $Ng^\prime/\omega a_\bot^2=4.4$ the energy minimum is lift up, and the location of the minimum approaches zero as shown in Fig.\ref{fig:fg} (b2).
+As the interspecies interaction is further increased to $Ng^\prime/\omega a_\bot^2=6.6$ we see that energy minimum is eventually located at the point $k=0$ as show in Fig.\ref{fig:fg} (b3).
 Hence, we find that $k_c$ could be either zero or finite.
-There is a first order phase transition as the interaction strengths vary.
+There is a second order phase transition as the interaction strengths vary.